Swatch Internet Time: Beatnik satellite controversy

 In early 1999, Swatch began a marketing campaign about the launch of their Beatnik satellite, intended to service a set of Internet Time watches.
 They were criticized for planning to use an amateur radio frequency for broadcasting a commercial message (an act banned by international treaties).
 The satellite was intended to be deployed by hand from the Mir space station.
 Swatch instead donated the transmitter batteries for use in normal Mir functions, and the satellite never broadcast.

 Description

 The concept was touted as an alternative, decimal measure of time.
 One of the supposed goals was to simplify the way people in different time zones communicate about time, mostly by eliminating time zones altogether.
+It also does away with the division of the day into 12 or 24 parts (hours), then 60 parts (minutes), then 60 parts (seconds), then 1000 parts (milliseconds).
+Furthermore, there is no confusion between the AM/PM system and 24-hour time.

 Beats

 Instead of hours and minutes, the mean solar day is divided into 1,000 parts called .beats.
 Each .beat lasts 1 minute and 26.4 seconds.
 One .beat is equal to one decimal minute in French decimal time.

 Although Swatch does not specify units smaller than one .beat, third party implementations have extended the standard by adding "centibeats" or "sub-beats", for extended precision: @248.00.
 Each "centibeat" is a hundredth of a .beat and is therefore equal to one French decimal second (0.864 seconds).